Nadi: Government and infrastructure

 The Civil Aviation Authority of Fiji (CAAFI) head office is at Nadi Airport in Nadi.

 Economy

 Fiji Airways, formerly Air Pacific has its head office at the Air Pacific Maintenance & Administration Centre at Nadi International Airport in Nadi.
-Fiji Airlines Limited, operating as Pacific Sun, is headquartered in the Pacific Sun building in the Civil Aviation Authority of Fiji (CAAFI) compound at Nadi International Airport.
+Fiji Airlines Limited, operating as Fiji Link (formerly Pacific Sun), is headquartered in the Pacific Sun building in the Civil Aviation Authority of Fiji (CAAFI) compound at Nadi International Airport.

 Nadi's economy is driven by tourism, transportation and real estate sectors.
 Within these formal industries, the informal sector plays a relatively small role, mainly consisting of tourism and agricultural businesses, including handicrafts.